 The North Star of my ministry is for everything I do and want to teach church communicators to do is to help people come to know Jesus as Savior and to grow to mature disciples; in other words, to fully fulfill the Great Commission.
 I continuously remind church communicators that we have been entrusted with the words of eternal life and the eternal destinies of people depend on how well we communicate the gospel of Jesus Christ.
-As a direct result of that for communication projects, you not only get an easy-to-use and sometimes free, sometimes paid templates and design tips, but a reminder of where this communication fits into bringing people to Jesus and helping them mature in their faith.
+As a direct result of that for communication projects, you not only get an easy-to-use templates and design tips, but a reminder of where this communication fits into bringing peopleto Jesus and helping them mature in their faith.

-Though I work hard to stay current with technology, I value and attempt to teach timeless communication skills and strategies and I am amazed how much of the basic communication training I developed even prior to computers hold true in the digital age.
-Most of my training has applications in everycommunication channel, from print to podcasts.
+Though I work hard to stay current with technology, I value and attempt to teach timeless communication skills and strategies.
+After teaching church communications for over 40 years, I am amazed how much of the basic communication training I developed even prior to computers holds true in the digital age.
+Most of my training has applications in every communication channel, from print to podcasts.